-Thanks to generous donations, researchers at Roswell Park Cancer Institute are investigating a unique mode of androgen action, aiming to learn whether targeting it can impact the course of the disease.
+Thanks to generous donations, researchers at Roswell Park Comprehensive Cancer Center are investigating a unique mode of androgen action, aiming to learn whether targeting it can impact the course of the disease.

 Another part of the research focuses on the role of calcium levels in prostate cancer cells, and specifically whether the high blood pressure drugs known as calcium channel blockers may inhibit or enhance prostate cancer growth.